mroberts1124/project5/README.md

-Cinderella
+Charlie and the Chocolate Factory
-Mickey Mousee
+Mickey Mouse The Movie
-Rug Rats
+Rug Rats go to Paris
 lab 7
 Beauty and the Beast
 Snow White